TristanVII/2420_week11_lab/README.md

 ## Description

 Backup server is a bashscript that allows users to backup chosen directories to a remote system's ip address.
 The program comes with the bash script, a .service file and a .timer file.
 The service will run the bashscript as a service and the timer file will define when it is ran.
-The default values for the timer will execute the *backup-server* script every Friday between 01:00:00 and 01:30:00.
+The default values for the timer will execute the *backup-server* script every Friday between 01:00:00 and 01:30:00.This is done so if you had this service on many servers they wouldn’t all start backing up files at exactly at the same time.
+Timer also include a directive to automatically run the timer if a run is missed.

 ## Getting Started